 - Use the precise quantities of ingredients: it is important to use the exact amount of Eno salt (this is a leavening agent) and too much will give an aftertaste.
 Too much turmeric in combination with the leavening agent will also cause the dhokla to appear pink/red.
 It is also important to add enough water to ensure the dhokla is not dry or crumbly.

-BONUS - Time saving tips
+BONUS - Time Saving Tips

 - Grease dish while resting the batter: While allowing the batter to rest for 10 minutes, I recommend lightly greasing a microwave safe dish so it is ready to use once you add the Eno fruit salt to the batter.